-• For additional information about capital and Comerica's equity repurchase program, see "Capital" in Part I, Item 2 on page 50 of Comerica's Second Quarter 2016 Form 10-Q.
+• For additional information about capital and Comerica's equity repurchase program, see the "Capital" subheading on page F-19 in the "Balance Sheet and Capital Funds Analysis" section of Comerica's 2016 Form 10-K.

 Comerica's subordinated debt contains no financial covenants.
 The subordinated debt is subject to standard events of default, including those related to payment of principal and interest, bankruptcy, insolvency, receivership and other similar actions and compliance with typical legal covenants.